saltstack/salt/doc/topics/targeting/grains.rst

 Loading Custom Grains
 ---------------------

-If you have more than one function specifying grains and calling those functions in a custom grains file, be sure to prepend function names with an underscore.
-This prevents Salt from loading grains more than once.
-For example:
+If you have multiple functions specifying grains that are called from a ``main`` function, be sure to prepend grain function names with an underscore.
+This prevents Salt from including the loaded grains from the grain functions in the final grain data structure.
+For example, consider this custom grain file:

 .. code-block:: python